mydepsoftware/mydepsoftware.github.io/getting_started.md

 					</li>
 					<li>CSV: This exports the selected parameters
 						<ul>
-							<li> Crossover frequencies: frequencies and conductivities of each crossover frequencies points displayed in the Crossover tab </li>
+							<li> Crossover frequencies: Frequencies and conductivities of each crossover frequencies points displayed in the Crossover tab </li>
-							<li> Other: CM factor (Real and Imaginary parts), Complexe Permittivity, Permittivity and Conductivity for the particle, the medium and the suspension displayed in the related tabs.
+							<li> Other: CM factor (Real and Imaginary parts), Complex Permittivity, Permittivity and Conductivity for the particle, the medium and the suspension displayed in the related tabs.
 The legend can be displayed in the first line of the CSV file if selected.</li>
               					</ul>
 					</li>
               					<div class="DIVimage">